-You have consented to provide your personal data to DG RTD for the present processing operations or been contacted by DG RTD or by ICF Next and its Authorized Sub processors (via phone or email).
+You have consented to provide your personal data to DG RTD for the present processing operations or been contacted by DG RTD or by ESN and ICF Next and its Authorized Sub processors (via phone or email).

 You can withdraw your consent/opt out the processing at any time by notifying the Data Controller.

 The withdrawal/opting-out will not affect the lawfulness of the processing carried out before you have withdrawn the consent and opted-out the processing.

 You can exercise your rights by contacting the Data Controller, or in case of conflict the Data Protection Officer.
 If necessary, you can also address the European Data Protection Supervisor.
 Their contact information is given under Heading 10 below.

 Where you wish to exercise your rights in the context of one or several specific processing operations, please provide their description (i.e. their Record reference(s) as specified under Heading 10 below) in your request.

 If you would like to exercise your rights under Regulation (EU) 2018/1725, or if you have comments, questions or concerns, or if you would like to submit a complaint regarding the collection and use of your personal data, please feel free to contact the Data Controller: